tplinderoth/Copenhagen-Popgen-Course/ngs_intro_exercises/README.md

 	# visualize the extent of adapter contamination (this can take a moment to show up, be patient...)
 	eog "$DIR/output/CH1401_R2_fastqc/Images/adapter_content.png"

 Can you see what fastq is picking up on?
-About what percentage of reads show contamination?
+How is the contamination distributed along the read?

 ## clean fastq